operator-framework/enhancements/enhancements/declarative-index-config.md

 }
 ```

-The `opm index add` command will also be enhanced to create `olm.bundle` json blobs for bundles passed onto the command along with a package config file, and append them to the config file.
+The `opm registry add` command will also be enhanced to create `olm.bundle` json blobs for bundles passed onto the command along with a package config, and append them to the config.

 ```bash
 $ cat community-operators/etcd.json